Flamenco/stackeditpro/Internal Changes.md

 We added the ability to link multiple workspaces to a single user ID.

 ## Babel Prism Plugin
 We removed the Gulp Prism script and replaced it with the Babel Prism Plugin.
-We updated the default languages to include *Go* and *Typescript*.
+We updated the default languages to include *Go*,  *Typescript*, and more.

 ## Allow other input types for FormEntry
 The default forms would only allow input and select elements inside.